swcarpentry/shell-novice/episodes/02-filedir.md

 ::: instructor

-  One way to spot if the computer is using this kind of configuration is to look at files, folders or links on the desktop.
+  One way to spot if the computer is using this kind of configuration with OneDrive is to look at files, folders or links on the desktop.
 Usually the icon contains a shortcut/arrow symbol if it is a link, or just the plain icon if the file is just saved in the `Desktop` folder.
   Files synced with OneDrive contain an additional symbol indicating the sync status